spardog/spardog.github.io/README.md

 ---

 ## Me in a nutshell
 >I am a mathematician, specialized in Algebra and its applications.
-I found it fascinating to work with Module Theory, Lattice Theory, and ultimately, Category Theory which I intend to apply within pure mathematics and other sciences as well.
+I find fascinating to work with Module Theory, Lattice Theory, and ultimately, Category Theory which I intend to apply to pure mathematics and other science fields as well.
->I started studying the career of pure mathematics at UNAM, Mexico, where I continued with my studies until getting my PhD degree under the supervision of Dr. Hugo Alberto Rincon Mejia.
+>I started studying the career of pure mathematics at the Universidad Nacional Autonoma de Mexico, where I continued studying until obtaining my PhD degree, under the supervision of Dr. Hugo Alberto Rincon Mejia.
+Along with other brilliant collaborators, we have set a path of research that "categorize" module-like properties into a prper lattice category framework. \\
+> After finishing my PhD at UNAM, I started a postdoc appointment at the University of California, San Diego, in the Bioengineering Department under the direction of Dr. Gabriel Silva.
+This time, I was focus in Category Theory and other algebraic structures, to formalize notions and concepts from Bionengineering and neuroscience.

 ### Preprints and Publications
 - 2023 González-Bayona F., Pardo-Guerra S., Rincón-Mejía H., Zorrilla-Noriega M., “On torsion theories and open classes of linear modular lattices”, accepted at Communications in Algebra.